Common Denominator For 6 And 9

 Definitions and Core Concepts: A common denominator is a shared multiple of the denominators of two or more fractions.
 The process of finding and using a common denominator is essential for adding, subtracting, and comparing fractions.
 It relies on the principle of equivalent fractions, which states that a fraction's value remains unchanged when both its numerator and denominator are multiplied by the same non-zero number.
 The least common denominator (LCD) is the smallest common denominator that can be used, simplifying calculations and reducing the resulting fractions to their simplest form.

 Methods for Finding Common Denominators: There are several techniques for finding common denominators, each suited to different situations.
 Listing multiples, as demonstrated earlier, is effective for small numbers.
 Prime factorization, on the other hand, involves breaking down each denominator into its prime factors and then constructing the LCM by taking the highest power of each prime factor present in any of the denominators.
 This method is particularly useful when dealing with larger or more complex numbers.
-For example, to find the LCM of 12 and 18, you would first find their prime factorizations:
+As an example, to find the LCM of 12 and 18, you would first find their prime factorizations:

 • 12 = 2^2 * 3